walt-id/waltid-identity/waltid-wallet-api/src/test/README.md

     Lists all the Dids associated with this user wallet.
     <br></br>
   * `val issuanceUri = issueJwtCredential()`
-    Issues a jtw credential offer Uri for this wallet.
+    Issues a jwt credential offer Uri for this wallet.
 The Uri can then be used to request credential issuance from the Issuer API

     <br></br>